Linusite

 Operations & Security · May 24, 2026 · 2 min read

-Studies show that most people will leave a website if it takes more than a few seconds to load.
-That means lost customers, lower rankings on Google, and fewer conversions.
+A slow website doesn’t just frustrate visitors — it quietly kills your business.
+Studies show most people abandon a page that takes more than a few seconds to load, which means lost customers, lower Google rankings, and fewer sales.

 The problem: